tarrgor/LctvSwift/README.md

     initApi()
   }
 ```

+`keychainId`:

+The id which will be used to store and load secure information from the device's
+keychain.
+You should specify your own unique string here to make sure, that
+other apps which may also use LctvSwift won't conflict.

+`internalPort`:

+The internal port of the temporary http-server, which is used during authorization.
+If you have port conflicts, you can change the port here.

+### Preparing the authorization process

 Depending on your needs it might make sense to build in a switch within the
 `AppDelegate` to decide to present a LoginViewController if the user has not